Skip to main content

 Connection to the S-Bahn: View from the Warschauer Brücke at Ostbahnhof at sunset © visitberlin, Foto: Philip Koschel

-Ostbahnhof in the Friedrichshain district is the second major bus station in Berlin.
-It is located to the east of Alexanderplatz, right next to the long-distance and S-Bahn stations.
-So you can change trains or S-Bahn trains directly here.
+The Ostbahnhof in the Friedrichshain district is the second largest bus station in Berlin.
+It is located to the east of Alexanderplatz, right next to the long-distance and S-Bahn station.
+You can therefore change directly to the train or S-Bahn here.
 You can reach the main station in about 10 minutes with the S-Bahn lines S5, S7 and S75.

-Here you will find a travel centre, Deutsche Bahn information, lockers as well as restaurants, bakeries, press and book shops, and numerous other shops.
+You will find a travel centre, a Deutsche Bahn information desk, lockers, restaurants, bakeries, press and book shops, as well as numerous other shops.

 More about Ostbahnhof